-At the close of the nineteenth century, a wave of skepticism swept over Europe and the British Isles.
-There were delusion and disappointment with the optimism the Victorian era had produced.
+At the close of the nineteenth century, there was a wave of skepticism that swept over Europe and the British Isles.
+There was delusion and disappointment with the optimism the Victorian era had produced.
 There was, on the lighter side, a rebellion against it, which produced the "Gay Nineties."
 Also, it caused many scholars to begin a more serious investigation of the Bible, which had been the handbook of the Victorian era.
 They were skeptical before they began, and others had been cynical.

 There was at that time a very brilliant young scholar in Cambridge by the name of William Ramsay.
 He was an agnostic and wanted to disprove the accuracy of the Bible.
-He knew Luke wrote a historical record of Jesus in his Gospel and he knew of Paul's missionary journey in the Book of Acts.
-This brilliant young scholar also knew all historians make mistakes and many of them are liars.
-In Will and Ariel Durant's book, The Lessons of History, appears this statement:
+He knew that Luke had written a historical record of Jesus in his Gospel and of the missionary journey of Paul in the Book of Acts.
+And this brilliant young scholar knew that all historians make mistakes and many of them are liars.
+In Will and Ariel Durant's work in the field of history appears this statement: